jobiols/odoo-etl/source/index.rst

 allows to start from a clean database, merging  different odoo databases into a single multicompany db, etc.

-The proyect lives in `odoo-etl-project`_ Any feedback is welcome, if someone likes the idea, please don't hesitate to contact me so we can work together.
+The proyect lives in `github.com/jobiols/odoo-etl`_ Any feedback is welcome, if someone likes the idea, please don't hesitate to contact me so we can work together.

 .. toctree::